Elaine081972/web-scraping-challenge/README.md

 Notes for running web application:

 - executable path - make sure the necessary path is enabled depending on MAC or Windows user status
 - a mongo database must be started and running successfully
+- run the app.py file and a localhost port open for the HTML to display